 Another factor that helps immensely, is to talk to the developers or the business analysts (when available) to get a confirmation on our understanding or clarifications in case of doubts.

 Q5.
-How to get maximum productivity from offshore team?
+How to get maximum productivity from an offshore team?

 The key is to make sure that all the testers know about all the modules and that there is no knowledge concentration in one place.
 Involving everyone in test script peer reviews, defect meetings and KT sessions is going to ensure that everyone is aware of the application to the best extent possible.